giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 # Problem Space and Needs

-Visibility and exposure to the application of both (1) network and (2) compute resources is critical to enable the proper functioning of the new class of services arising at the edge (e.g., distributed AI, driverless vehicles, AR/VR, etc.).
-To understand the problem space and the capabilities that are lacking in today's protocol interfaces necessary to enable these new services, we focus on the life cycle of a service.
+Visibility and exposure of both (1) network and (2) compute resources to the application is critical to enable the proper functioning of the new class of services arising at the edge (e.g., distributed AI, driverless vehicles, AR/VR, etc.).
+To understand the problem space and the capabilities that are lacking in today's protocol interfaces needed to enable these new services, we focus on the life cycle of a service.